• Skip to main content

 On the other hand, when a darkness is detected, N1 input is rendered negative which forces its output to go high, this high signal inhibits the oscillatory action of the N2, and causes its output to go low.

-With N2 output is low, N3 output is accordingly prompted to go high, which in turn switches ON the TIP122 transistor and the LEds.
-This positioned is held in the LED switched ON position (and flashing) until the darkness persists and dawn sets in, or/and the tail lights are switched ON.
+This is held in the LED switched ON position (and flashing) until the darkness persists and dawn sets in, or/and the tail lights are switched ON.

 You'll also like:

 • 2.
-Motorcycle Accident Alarm Circuit
+Simple Car Shock Alarm Circuit

 About Swagatam